spang/subprocess-to-ffi/README.md

 Folks that helped me out with this talk, you rock:

-Michael Grinich, Kavya Joshi, Erik Osheim
+Michael Grinich, Kavya Joshi, Erik Osheim, Hy Carrell